anuragkapur/anuragkapur.github.io/blog/programming/javascript/_posts/2019-02-02-javascript-reference-guide.md

     ```
 * Problem: Each time we create a new user we allocate memory for all our data and functions.
 But functions are just
 copies = memory wasted!
-* Benefit: Simple and easty to reason about
+* Benefit: Simple and easy to reason about

 ### Approach 2: Using the prototype chain
 * ```javascript